Documentation / How to Provision Users to AD

 -SearchBase "OU=IMObjects,DC=identitymesh,DC=com" `

--Properties displayName, givenName, sn, mail, department, title
+-Properties displayName, givenName, sn, mail, department, title, Enabled, PasswordLastSet

 Expected output: